Steve-Fenton/stevefenton.co.uk/src/pages/about-me/recommended-reading.md

 ## <cite itemprop="name">Thinking, Fast and Slow</cite>

 <span itemprop="author" itemscope="" itemtype="https://schema.org/Person"><span itemprop="name">Daniel Kahneman</span></span>
 <span itemprop="description">After reading Pragmatic Thinking and Learning, you might want to go back and read the book that is likely to have inspired it.
-This is the more general picture about how your brain works.</span>
+This is the more general picture of how your brain works.</span>
 [Thinking, Fast and Slow on Wordery](https://wordery.com/thinking-fast-and-slow-daniel-kahneman-9780141033570).

 </article><article itemscope="" itemtype="http://schema.org/Book">